bipsydev/gaiasim/README.md

 ### Scripts

 - `./android_init.sh/`: Initializes the android-project directory from the SDL template.
 This relies on our project's `android_build.gradle` file replacing the template's `app/build.gradle`.
-- `./android_debug.sh/`: runs `gradlew assembleDebug` to create the APK through CMake, then attempts to install it to a connected device via `adb` and display `adb logcat` output related to the app for debugging.
+- `./android_debug.sh/`: runs `gradlew assembleDebug` to create the APK through gradle/CMake, then attempts to install it to a connected device via `adb` and display `adb logcat` output related to the app for debugging.

 ## SDL3 Guides and Examples